marcosvm13/blog/_posts/2021-04-15-q-as-an-impure-functional-language.md

 > Indeed, we haven't seen references to seeds in our brief experience as q
 > programmers.

-A nice feature from both q and Scala is that most of times the output reflects the very same code that we need to build such value.
+A nice feature from both q and Scala is that most of the time the output reflects the very same code that we need to build such value.
 For instance, we can generate a list of floats using the very same notation:
 ```q
 q)231.8545 102.0847 974.3216
 231.8545 102.0847 974.3216